4 Baby Literacy Tips

-I totally understand that in this day in age, it is difficult to read to our children, but we should make our best effort to set a time every day or night to spend at least 10-15 minutes and read to our children.
-Create a routine before bedtime, or sometime after breakfast if your child is with you during the day, and you are a Stay at Home Mom.
+I totally understand that we barely have time to read to our children.
+However, we should make our best effort to spend at least 10-15 minutes and read to our children.

 CLEVELAND, Ohio — Reading out loud with your kids every day, from infancy, is like food for their developing brains, and pediatricians should prescribe books at every office visit, according to a new policy statement from the American Academy of Pediatrics.

 Babies’ brains are still developing and are processing a lot of information, by choosing high contrast, rhythmic, and interactive books, we can start nurturing their desire to learn, and their future love for reading.

 Some examples of books that Barefoot Books offers are:

 Baby’s First Words – It also comes in Spanish.
 In this board book, babies learn over 100 early vocabulary words with a toothy toddler and her two dads!
 Perfect for babies up until age 3 years.

 Peek-a-Boo Set – These cute board books feature peek-a-boo holes for storytime play.
 The children are invited to look through the holes on every other page to answer the repeating questions.